Covid-19: Our Procedures

 The closing of the clinic meant that, unfortunately, it was necessary to postpone some patients’ scheduled procedures; we thank you for your understanding and patience at this time.
-As the Government restrictions are gradually easing, we are pleased to announce that Oakdin Clinic will be re-opening on Monday 6th of July, in a limited capacity at first.
+Presently, we remain open in a limited capacity.

-We will resume face-to-face consultations with our doctors (if it is necessary) and undertake minor surgical procedures, steroid joint injections and ultrasounds.
-We will be closely monitoring and implementing guidance from Public Health England and the Royal Colleges of Physicians and Surgeons, to ensure that our practice is up to date and compliant.
+We will be closely monitoring and implementing guidance from Public Health England and the Royal Colleges of Physicians and Surgeons, to ensure that our practice is up to date and compliant; we remain able to offer some face-to-face consultations with our doctors (if it is necessary) and to undertake minor surgical procedures, steroid joint injections and ultrasounds.

 Our opening times will be reduced and limited numbers of people allowed in the clinic at any one time.
 We have implemented a number of changes to our practice in order to be COVID-Secure and to minimise the risk to you, your families and to our staff.
 We hope that the following measures will reassure you that we are doing all we can to mitigate the risks of COVID-19, and we will endeavour to ensure your journey with us from start to finish is as safe as possible.